-Various types of waste and by-products are generated in electricity and heat production.
 Ash is a by-product of the use of fuels, and gypsum and other desulphurisation products are by-products of flue-gas desulphurisation.
 Ash and desulphurisation products account for a more than 90% share, on average, of the by-products and waste from our energy production.

 In addition to conventional industrial waste, the Loviisa nuclear power plant also generates radioactive waste, which we treat in accordance with the requirements of Finnish nuclear energy legislation.
 The volume of radioactive waste generated is small, but special solutions are needed in their treatment and final disposal.

-The total volume of by-products and waste generated at our power and heat plants in 2015 was about 601,000 (2014: 697,000) tonnes.
-Of this volume, 33% was recycled or reused.
+The total volume of by-products and waste generated at Fortum’s power and heat plants in 2016 was about 735,000 (2015: 601,000) tonnes.
+Of this volume, 37% was recycled or reused.